 The Weltreise München travellers listened intently, they laughed and smiled, they were shocked by the statistics, and they loved the scones and wine.
 Hosting is important in New Zealand, I told them; when visitors come they must always be offered something, and being able to whip up a batch of scones at a moment’s notice is – or rather, used to be – a necessary skill for a kiwi housewife.
 Speaking of kiwis, we talked about the bird and the fruit – known as chinese gooseberries when I was a kid – as well as the people.
 Many questions were asked about our wildlife, about Maori culture, the geography of the land, and of course tourist tips – when is the best time to visit? and what are the must-see places?

 Finally, they cycled off to Iceland where a choral performance awaited them.
 They’d already enjoyed Chopin from the pianist in New York and would later learn about a Nepalese wedding – a good balance of music and talking.
-It really was a Weltreise (world journey) and I guess they will still be feeling jet-lagged a few days later!
+It really was a Weltreise (world journey – you can read the Pedalhelden blog post here) and I guess they will still be feeling jet-lagged a few days later!